DSpace/RestContract/qaevents.md

 Attributes
 * the *id* attribute is the event primary key
-* the *originalId* attribute is the oai identifier of the target publication
+* the *originalId* attribute is the identifier used by the event's source for the target publication
 * the *title* attribute is the title of the publication as provided by the correction's source
-* the *trust* attribute is the level of accuracy of the suggestion
+* the *trust* attribute is the level of accuracy of the quality assurance event (values from 0.00 to 1.00)
 * the *status* attribute is one of (ACCEPTED, REJECTED, DISCARDED, PENDING)
 * the *eventDate* attribute is the timestamp of the event reception
 * the *message* attribute is a json object which structure depends on the source and on the topic of the event.
 When the "topic" type is